 How to calculate salary increment percentage?

-- Determine the decimal value of the salary increase % (i.e., salary percentage divided by 100).
+- Determine the decimal value of the salary hike % (i.e., salary percentage divided by 100).

-- Multiply the decimal value by the CTC currently in use.
+- Multiply the decimal value by the Cost To Company currently in use.

 - Now double your current CTC by the final value.